ORJournal/2024.1069/README.md

 ```shell
 $ julia --project -e 'import Pkg; Pkg.instantiate()'
 ```
-**Important Note for Julia 1.10 and later:** If you're using Julia version 1.10 or newer, you might run into trouble installing and running `cuPDLP.jl` directly.
+**Important note for Julia 1.10 and later:** If you're using Julia version 1.10 or newer, you might run into trouble installing and running `cuPDLP.jl` directly.
 This is due to an older version of `Statistics` and `GPUCompiler`.
 Note that the original testing for this paper was done in Julia 1.9.2.
 To get everything working smoothly in Julia 1.10+, you'll need to run these commands in the Julia package manager (`pkg>`):
 ```shell
 pkg> update Statistics
 pkg> add GPUCompiler@1.4.1